What hours do you work?

 Can I book my next appointment in advance?

 Yes I prefer you to do that.
-Most appointments are on a 6 week cycle unless, due to a severe condition, a more regular visit is necessary, in which case I will let you know.
+Most appointments are on a 6 to 8 week cycle unless, due to a severe condition, a more regular visit is necessary, in which case I will let you know.